japila-books/spark-sql-internals/docs/spark-sql-SQLExecution.md

 `withNewExecutionId` executes `body` query action with a new <<spark.sql.execution.id, execution id>> (given as the input `executionId` or auto-generated) so that all Spark jobs that have been scheduled by the query action could be marked as parts of the same `Dataset` action execution.

-`withNewExecutionId` allows for collecting all the Spark jobs (even executed on separate threads) together under a single SQL query execution for reporting purposes, e.g. to link:spark-sql-webui.adoc[reporting them as one single structured query in web UI].
+`withNewExecutionId` allows for collecting all the Spark jobs (even executed on separate threads) together under a single SQL query execution for reporting purposes, e.g. to spark-sql-webui.md[reporting them as one single structured query in web UI].

 NOTE: If there is another execution id already set, it is replaced for the course of the current action.

-In addition, the `QueryExecution` variant posts link:spark-sql-SQLListener.adoc#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] and link:spark-sql-SQLListener.adoc#SparkListenerSQLExecutionEnd[SparkListenerSQLExecutionEnd] events (to link:spark-LiveListenerBus.adoc[LiveListenerBus] event bus) before and after executing the `body` action, respectively.
-It is used to inform link:spark-sql-SQLListener.adoc#onOtherEvent[`SQLListener` when a SQL query execution starts and ends].
+In addition, the `QueryExecution` variant posts spark-sql-SQLListener.md#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] and spark-sql-SQLListener.md#SparkListenerSQLExecutionEnd[SparkListenerSQLExecutionEnd] events (to spark-LiveListenerBus.md[LiveListenerBus] event bus) before and after executing the `body` action, respectively.
+It is used to inform spark-sql-SQLListener.md#onOtherEvent[`SQLListener` when a SQL query execution starts and ends].

 NOTE: Nested execution ids are not supported in the `QueryExecution` variant.